Substra/substra-documentation/docs/source/index.rst

 Substra has three user interfaces:
     * **Substra**: a low-level Python library (also called SDK).
-Substra is used to create datasets, algorithms and machine learning tasks on the platform.
+Substra is used to create datasets, functions and machine learning tasks on the platform.
     * **SubstraFL**: a high-level federated learning Python library based on Substra.
 SubstraFL is used to run complex federated learning experiments at scale.
     * A **web application** used to monitor experiments training and explore their results.